terser/html-minifier-terser/README.md

 ### Working with invalid markup

-HTMLMinifier **can't work with invalid or partial chunks of markup**.
+HTMLMinifier **can’t work with invalid or partial chunks of markup**.
 This is because it parses markup into a tree structure, then modifies it (removing anything that was specified for removal, ignoring anything that was specified to be ignored, etc.), then it creates a markup out of that tree and returns it.

 Input markup (e.g. `<p id="">foo`)